One Million Trees

 Posing with our new plants at the Sungai Buloh Wetland Reserve

-When I first decided to volunteer for tree planting, I had a perhaps more selfish motive as well.
+As for myself, I had vowed to dedicate at least a part of my life to nature and sustainability causes, but perhaps I had a more selfish motive as well.
 I knew that I would need to continue to socialize in my next chapter, as human connections would keep me healthy in mind.
-Nevertheless, I did not know what to expect from my first tree planting, as Siva was the only person that I knew, from either the Toddycats or BFF.
+Nevertheless, I did not know what to expect from my first tree planting, as Siva was the only person that I knew, but who was very much involved with the Toddycats and BFF.
+In that way, I was fortunate to have an extremely valuable connection and starting point!

 Comments